|

 when he started receiving tons and tons of snail mail junk,

-all subscribed to on his behalf by online anti-Spam
+all subscribed to on his behalf by online anti-Spamcampaigners.

 I talk to a lot of professional online